Radiographic Informatics Advisory Group

 Administrative Support

-Meet the Radiographic Information Group
+Meet the Radiographic Informatics Advisory Group

 • Alexander Peck (Chair)

-• Anant Patel (Vice-Chair)
+• Anant Patel

 At Homerton NHS FT he was an IT lead, he helped implement PACS at Homerton and was a system designer for an Electronic Patient Record System at Homerton and Newham Radiology Department, designing and implementing a paperless system, as well as a radiation protection supervisor and governance lead.

-• Douglas Aitken (Co-Chair)
+• Douglas Aitken

-Douglas is currently the Imaging Programme Manager in Diagnostics at NHS Greater Glasgow and Clyde and is responsible for a wide range of imaging IT related projects, along with some operational responsibilities.
+Douglas is currently the Imaging Programme Manager in Diagnostics at NHS Greater Glasgow and Clyde and is responsible for a wide range of Imaging IT related projects, along with some operational responsibilities.

 He has also worked across disciplines to collaborate on managing laboratory projects, including the introduction of Digital Pathology and National projects including the Scottish Genomes Partnership.